Amtrak Borealis title card

 The interior of an Amtrak coach car

-The seats are comfortable and have decent legroom, making the journey more relaxing.
-There are also seat trays and pockets, each with a reading light.
+The seats are comfortable, with decent legroom, making the journey more relaxing.
+Each seat includes a tray table, a storage pocket, and a personal reading light.

-There is overhead storage space for your belongings.
-If you cannot lift high, there is a rack at one end of the car for heavier bags.
+Overhead storage is available for your belongings, and if you can’t lift heavy items, there’s a luggage rack at one end of the car for larger bags.

 You’ll also find a 120-volt grounded outlet under the window, perfect for charging your devices.

-Two restrooms are located at one end of the car, making it easy to freshen up during your journey.
+Two restrooms are conveniently located at one end of the car, making it easy to freshen up during your trip.

-Overall, coach class on the Amtrak Borealis is an excellent choice for a comfortable and enjoyable travel experience.
+Overall, coach class on the Amtrak Borealis offers a comfortable and enjoyable travel experience.

 During my years of travel, I’ve found a few essential items to bring along to improve my trips.